NaelAqel/clean_df/docs/readme.rst

     $ pip install clean_df

-For more information on installation details for this project, please see the :doc:`installation` file.
+For more information on installation details for this project, please see :doc:`installation`.

 Usage
 -----
-This module is very easy to use, for a full detailed example please see the :doc:`usage` file.
+This module is very easy to use, for a full detailed example please see :doc:`usage`.

 Importing the module
 ^^^^^^^^^^^^^^^^^^^^